 On November 2nd, 2017 I contacted Geek Squad to make a claim.
 Although not (necessary) to the story, I needed a new phone as the one I am using is blacking out, freezing up and the volume is shot.

-November 8th, 2017 morning, the "new" phone still had not arrived.
+November 8th, 2017 morning, the “new” phone still had not arrived.
 I call Geek Squad to inquire.
-The CSR looks into my file, gives me a UPS tracking number and says "Your phone will be sent out today".
-I say Excuse me?
+The CSR looks into my file, gives me a UPS tracking number and says “Your phone will be sent out today”.
+I say excuse me?
 To say I flew off the handle would be an understatement.
-You see, this is not the first, nor the second and not even the THIRD time I have had an issue with Geek Squad.
+You see, this is not the first, second nor even the THIRD time I have had an issue with Geek Squad.

 Before I go any further…Let’s take a look into the past 14 months of my personal dealings with Geek Squad:

 On (approx) September 14th, 2016.
 Geek Squad tried to overcharge the amount of my phone claim.
 I had paid (roughly) $700 for the phone that was in my possession.
 Upon making my claim, Geek Squad was trying to charge me a security deposit of over $1000.
 Now you see, it doesn’t matter that they would release the hold after receiving the phone back from me.
 They went against their own terms and services, all while basically calling me a liar and “making up” rules, even though I was physically holding the receipt from my phone and THEIR TOS in my hand.

 Let’s take a little look at Geek Squad Wireless Protection Plan Terms of Service:

 So you can clearly see my problem of them wanting to charge a security deposit of over $1000 on what was (I believe, an almost) 2 year old phone and one that was worth (at the time of purchase) ballpark $700.